Morris C. Shumiatcher: Art collector

 Shumiatcher began collecting art in his twenties; he returned from his study year in Japan in 1941 with "masks, woodblock prints and kimonos".
 In 1954 he visited Lac la Ronge, northern Saskatchewan, where he purchased four Inuit sculptures.
 After their marriage in 1955, he and his wife Jacqui amassed what was later termed "one of the most significant private collections of Inuit art in Canada".
 Their home included an extensive gallery displaying their acquisitions.
-In 2014 Jacqui donated 1,310 pieces valued at CAD$3 million – including Inuit sculptures and paintings by the Regina Five – to the University of Regina.
+In 2014 Jacqui donated 1,310 pieces valued at $3 million – including Inuit sculptures and paintings by the Regina Five – to the University of Regina.

-Legal challenges, disbarment, and exoneration
+Criminal charge, disbarment, and exoneration

 Shumiatcher's high profile in Western Canada, fueled by his successful law practice and prominent social status, made him the target of criticism in the legal world, which "perceived [him] as unconventional, flamboyant, and something of a gadfly".
 In 1962 Shumiatcher was charged with conspiracy to defraud the public as a result of advice he had given a corporate client, and was disbarred.
-Shumiatcher claimed he was the object of a vendetta by leading politicians and legal personalities whom he had offended.
+Shumiatcher stated he was the object of a vendetta by leading politicians and legal personalities whom he had offended.
 Many Saskatchewan judges supported him.
-In 1964 the Court of Appeal for Saskatchewan struck down the conviction for conspiracy, citing "manifest error by the trial judge".
+In 1964 the Court of Appeal for Saskatchewan set aside the conviction for conspiracy, citing "manifest error by the trial judge".

 The court also invalidated Shumiatcher's disbarment, but new allegations received by the Law Society of Saskatchewan prompted the latter group to suspend Shumiatcher's membership for six months beginning in September 1966.
-Shumiatcher filed a court challenge and in 1967 the Court of Appeal ruled against the Law Society's decision for lack of evidence.
-The Supreme Court of Canada refused to hear any further appeals, thus ending Shumiatcher's legal challenges.
+Shumiatcher appealed that decision to the Court of Appeal, which granted his appeal and ruled against the Law Society's decision for lack of evidence.
+The Court of Appeal declined to grant leave to appeal to the Supreme Court of Canada.
+The Supreme Court of Canada refused to hear any further appeals, ending Shumiatcher's legal disputes.